ryan-mars/stochastic/METHODOLOGY.md

 5. Design read models to satisfy queries, allow data requirements to flow up stream
 6. Allow for eventual consistency
 7. Implement policies and command handlers to pass the tests

+### Approach B: Outside In

+1. Event storming
+2. Sketch the model with code using as few data fields on shapes as possible
+3. Use example mapping and UX to define scenarios
+4. Use business scanarios to drive out narrow read models
+5. Allow read models to define the shape of events, event fields should be defined last basically
+6. Enforce invariants with policies and command handlers